mohan-chinnappan-n/org-compare/compare.md

 # How to compare 2 Salesforce Orgs metadata using DX and git-diff (delta)?

-## What are main reasons for the metadata in your version control becomes out-of-date with metadata in the Org
+## What are the main reasons for the metadata in your version control becomes out-of-date with metadata in the Org
-- Obvious one is when users make direct changes to the Org and not committing back these changes into the version control
+- Obvious one is:  when users make direct changes to the Org and not committing back these changes into the version control
-- If you remove for example, a custom field say (Tree__c.quantity__c) using the org UI, Salesforce correctly removes entries for this field in Profiles (for example), but this change has to be committed into version control.
-Otherwise your that Profile version control will have a dangling field
+    - If you remove for example, a custom field say (```Tree__c.quantity__c```) using the org UI, Salesforce correctly removes entries for this field in Profiles (for example), but this change has to be committed into version control.
+Otherwise that Profile in the version control will have a dangling field
     - Tools to find out the dangling fields
         - [Dangling Fields](https://github.com/mohan-chinnappan-n/cli-dx/blob/master/mdapi/dangling-fields.md)